Sarsaparella/Projects_BI_2022/README.md

     Tools: QIIME2, samtools, BWA-MEM, BEDtools

-Be ware, all projects were made in tight deadlines and meant to be purely educational, so some mistakes are very much possible
+Be ware, all projects were made in tight deadlines and meant to be purely educational, so some mistakes are very much possible	(っ˘̩╭╮˘̩)っ
-‿︵‿︵‿︵‿(个_个)︵‿︵‿︵‿︵